rolspace/blazor-football-scoreboard/README.md

 If you have the Docker extension for VSCode, the containers in the Compose file can be started by right-clicking the `docker-compose.app.yml` file and selecting `Compose Up`.

 If the extension is not installed, the command, `docker-compose -f docker-compose.app.yml up -d`, can be executed from a terminal set at the root of the repository.

+After startup, the Football.Api application will be available at https://localhost:5001.
+The Football.Blazor application will be available at https://localhost.

 ## Tests